Drag Racing On Temple University's Campus Turns Violent, Police Say

 Around 2:40 a.m., Temple University tweeted saying shots were fired in that same area.

 TUAlert: Shots fired – reported at N. Broad and W. Oxford Streets.
 Use caution.
 Avoid the area.
-Police are responding.READ MORE: Segura 2 HRs, Nola Sharp, Phillies Beat Mets, Win 4th In Row
+Police are responding.READ MORE: Man Shot Multiple Times, Killed In Philadelphia's Strawberry Mansion Neighborhood, Police Say

 — Temple University (@TempleUniv) September 19, 2021